 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Sophie Dijon: (3.1) The pipetting of the sample, QC has to be done with low bind tip and be accurate, meaning the pipette tip has to be changed each time.

+(3.2.2) The pipetting of the internal standards solution is critical and has to be accurate.
+The solution is a 1:1 (v:v) mixture of Dichloromethane:Metanol and has to be handled with care with non-plastifier containing tips to avoid having plastic polymer in the sample.
+The tip must be changed after each sample.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?